fdietz/vue_components_book_manuscript/2-components.md

 My feeling is that the actions would be even nicer if they would show different colors on hover, like on actual Twitter!

-I> You can find the complete exercise and solution on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-2/exercise-1).
+You can find the complete exercise and solution on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-2/exercise-1).

 ## Summary